 ENGLISH Major (B.A.
 Degree)

+nours

-The English Core (Required of All English Majors) Hours 24
+The English Core (Required of All English Majors) 21

-ENGL 2112 The Analysis of Literature

-ENGL 2211 Major British Writers 1300-1800
+ENGL 2211 Major British Writers 1300-1800 3

-ENGL 2212 Major British Writers 1800-1950
+ENGL 2212 Major British Writers 1800-1950 3

 ENGL 2215 Major American Writers Beginnings to 1890 3

-ENGL 2216 Major American Writers 1890-1950 3
+ENGL 2216 Major American Writers 1890-1950

-ENGL 3201 English Grammar
+ENGL 3201 English Grammar 3

 ENGL 3319 Shakespeare and Tudor Drama

+Or

-ENGL 3320 Shakespeare and Stuart Drama 3
+ENGL 3320 Shakespeare and Stuart Drama

 ENGL 4801 Language and Society 3

-Area of Concentration 15-18
+Area of Concentration 21

 Selected from:

 Literature

-Writing Total: 39-42
+Writing

-AREAS OF CONCENTRATION

-Hours

 Literature Concentration

-Courses at the 3000 level or above: One elective in English literature 2
+Six English courses (five at the 3000 level or above)

+One elective in English literature 3

-One elective in American literature
+One elective in American literature 3

-One elective in world literature
+One elective in world literature 3

-A second elective in any literature 3
+Three Electives in any literature 9

 ENGL 3803 Literary Criticism

-Writing Concentration Total: 15
+, , , , , , , , , , , , , , , , , , , Total: 21

+Writing Concentration (Students are not permitted to declare both the Writing concentration and the Creative Writing minor)

+the creative writing minor.)

-Writing Concentration Two electives in literature at the 3000 level or above 6
+Three electives in literature at the 3000 level or above

-Three of the following courses: 9
+Three of the following Electives

 ART 1553 Graphic Design

 ENGL 3305 Creative Writing: Poetry

-ENGL 3306 Creative Writing: Prose Fiction ENGL 3307 Creative Writing: Non-Fiction
+ENGL 3306 Creative Writing: Prose Fiction

+ENGL 3307 Creative Writing: Non-Fiction

 ENGL 3361 Topics in Writing

-One of the following courses: 3
+One of the following courses:

 ENGL 4201 Practicum (in writing and/or editing)

-ENGL 4301 Independent Study (in writing) ENGL 4401 Internship Study (in writing and/or editing)
+ENGL 4301 Independent Study (in writing)

-ENGL 4401 internsing study (in writing and/or editing) Total: 18
+ENGL 4401 Internship Study (in writing and/or editing)

-Students seeking secondary (grades 9-12) teacher licensure in English must satisfy the requirements for the B.A. degree in English with a Literature Concentration and for the Undergraduate Teacher Licensure (including the Secondary Education Minor) outlined under the Department of Teacher Education in this catalog.
+B.A. degree in English with a Literature Concentration and for the Undergraduate Teacher Licensure (including the Secondary Education Minor) outlined under the Department of Teacher Education in this catalog.
 Teacher candidates are strongly recommended to include in their program ENGL 2217 African-American Writers and take as a general education requirement COMM 1110 Introduction to Mass Media.